-- STCs must:

-- be public limited liability companies;
+- be a public limited liability company;

 - be an entity approved by the CMVM;

 - have a minimum share capital of €250,000, represented by nominative shares;

 - include in its name 'STC'; and

 - engage exclusively in the carrying out of securitisations, by acquiring, managing and transferring receivables, and issuing securities to fund these acquisitions.

-The incorporation of STCs is subject to an approval process near the CMVM, and, although they do not qualify as financial companies, this process imposes compliance with a number of requirements that are similar to those arising under all relevant Banking Law requirements.
-These requirements may be said to have an impact in terms of the shareholding structure an STC is to have to the extent that full disclosure of both direct and indirect ownership is required for the purposes of allowing the CMVM to assess the reliability and soundness of the relevant shareholding structure.
-The same applies in respect of the members of corporate bodies, namely directors who must be persons whose reliability and availability must ensure the capacity to run the STC business in a sound and prudent manner.
+The incorporation of STCs is subject to an approval process with the CMVM and, although they do not qualify as financial companies, this process imposes compliance with a number of requirements that are similar to those arising under all relevant Banking Law requirements.

+These requirements may be said to have an impact in terms of the shareholding structure of STCs to the extent that full disclosure of both direct and indirect ownership is required for the purposes of allowing the CMVM to assess the reliability and soundness of the relevant shareholding structure.
+The same applies in respect of the members of corporate bodies, namely directors, who must be persons whose reliability and availability must ensure the capacity to run the STC business in a sound and prudent manner.